 Much of Palm Beach's charm derives from its architecture, which is a collage of Italian, Spanish and Moorish styles made famous by Addison Mizner, Maurice Fatio, John Volk and others.
 Palm Beach real estate will always be the "Gold Standard" of Florida's Gold Coast.

-For the most comprehensive information on luxury Palm Beach real estate for sale, contact Niki Higgins at +1-954-817-2500 or +1-888-242-4422.
+For the most comprehensive information on luxury Palm Beach real estate for sale, contact award-winning broker Niki Higgins at +1-954-817-2500 or +1-888-242-4422.

-All text, images, graphics, and other materials on this website are subject to copyright and other intellectual property rights of Seaside Properties Group at Douglas Elliman unless otherwise stated.
-These materials may not be reproduced, distributed of reposted to print or other websites without the express written permission of Seaside Properties Group at Douglas Elliman
+All information displayed on this website is subject to errors, omissions, prior sale or withdrawal without notice.
+All text, images, graphics, and other materials on this website are subject to copyright and other intellectual property rights of The Seaside Group at Douglas Elliman unless otherwise stated.
+These materials may not be reproduced, distributed of reposted to print or other websites without the express written permission of The Seaside Group at Douglas Elliman.

 DOUGLAS ELLIMAN, LICENSED REAL ESTATE BROKER

 All contents © Copyright 2018 Seaside Properties Group at Douglas Elliman.
 All rights reserved in All Countries.